christopherthai/recipe-recommender-ai/README.md

 ## Overview

 Recipe Recommender AI is a multi-agent application that provides personalized recipe recommendations based on user dietary restrictions, preferences, and available ingredients.
-The system uses a team of AI agents that collaborate to fetch, filter, and recommend recipes tailored to individual user needs
+The system uses a team of AI agents that collaborate to fetch, filter, and recommend recipes tailored to individual user needs.

 ## Features